 We have a variety of catnip casas (homes/shelters) for the varying needs of our special population of kitties.
 Catnip Casa is entirely foster-home-based and all-volunteer.
 Our goal is a home environment for the domesticated seniors and a safe yard with resources for the community cats.
 We don’t bring in community cats that are not native to our neighborhood, but we try to provide a safe haven for those that are here.

-We have a 14×20 indoor room with a large recovery cage, 6x8x6 long-term stay furnished condo, two 4x4x6 temporary condos, and two 8×16 catios outside, multiple litter pans, drinking fountains, and feeders, as well as many cat trees, and two upper-level play areas.
+Inside the primary intake home, we have a 14×20 room with a 6x8x6 long-term stay furnished condo, two 4x4x6 temporary condos, multiple litter pans, drinking fountains, and feeders, and two upper-level play areas, as well as many cat trees throughout the home.
 The play areas connect by a track around the perimeter of the room six feet above the floor.
-All of the condos and catios are presently occupied.
-We’d love to expand this room to connect to an additional outdoor run where volunteers can play and visit with the cats.

-The special needs domestic kitties live in the indoor housing (FeLV, hearing impaired, injured leg from being shot, aggressive behavior/special management, asthma, special diet/surgery, wounded/recovering, and elderly/heartworm), along with a small dog with anxiety that runs herd on them.
-Some medical situations require separate living areas too.
-We are constantly at full capacity in terms of facilities, time, and resources, since all cats we accept need a high level of ongoing care.
+The special needs and/or elderly domestic kitties live in the house like all family cats (blind, hearing impaired, an injured leg from being shot, aggressive behavior/special management, asthma, special diet/surgery, wounded/recovering, and elderly/heartworm, FeLV), along with a small dog with anxiety that runs herd on them.
+Some medical situations require separate living areas, and we have an extra room to accommodate that need.
+We are constantly at full capacity in terms of facilities, time, and resources since all cats we accept need a high level of ongoing care.
 As they age, the medical expenses go up too.

-We are proud to be a Texas nonprofit corporation, and we are a 501(c)3 with a Platinum rating on GuideStar.
+We are proud to be a Texas nonprofit corporation, and we are a 501(c)3 with a Platinum rating on GuideStar, which is now Candid.
 We are eagerly moving forward with plans to increase our community service.
 We have wonderful doctors, donors, and volunteers.
 Still, we never have enough support to answer all of the requests for help.
 Please tell your friends!